Planning for Resilience

 Have your say

 Our initial consultation took place between 7 July and 10 August 2025.
-This was the first step in developing Sutherland Shire’s inaugural Resilience Strategy — and it’s just the beginning, with much more to come.
+This was the first step in developing Sutherland Shire’s inaugural Resilience Strategy.

 Next steps

-All feedback and comments received will be reviewed and considered throughout the process, and we’ll provide updates on what we’ve heard on this page.
+All feedback and comments received to date will be considered throughout the process, and we’ll provide updates on what we’ve heard on this page.

 Once the draft strategy is complete, it will be placed on public exhibition in 2026, giving you another opportunity to share your feedback before it is finalised.
 Following this, the strategy will be reported back to Council for final adoption.